Rich455/AML-Genomic-Subtyping-with-Graphs-Causality/README.md

 Trade-off: rare but real relationships may be missed — this is intentional to focus on dominant AML biology.

 2. Automatic Mutation Community Detection

+Which mutations tend to cluster together as a group across the entire dataset?

 To identify groups of mutations that tend to appear together, we applied modularity-based community detection: